Travis

 Certificate Renewal #

-Let’s Encrypt certificates are short-lived and expire after 90 days.
-Because of this you will need to renew them on a regular basis.
-This can be done manually with certbot in TCIE 2.x.
+Let’s Encrypt certificates are short-lived, and expire after 90 days.
+Because of this, you will need to renew them regularly.

 Renew the Let’s Encrypt Certificate for TCIE 3.x #

-At the moment, Let’s Encrypt certificate is automatically refreshed every time the nginx pod is started.
-So in order to refresh it:
+Currently, the Let’s Encrypt certificate is automatically refreshed every time the nginx pod is started.
+So to refresh it:

 1. Kill the nginx pod